 Associate in Applied Science in Speech-Language Pathology Assistant

 An Associate in Applied Science in Speech-Language Pathology Assistant degree program includes practicums in addition to classroom coursework.
-Students take courses in topics such as the following:
+Students take courses in topics such as communication disorders and language development.

 Bachelor's Degree in Speech-Language Pathology and Audiology